Cornell-CS5454-Fall2014/i-am-here-server/README.md

 An "I am here" mobile app is responsible to submit an occupancy entry when the user enters Cornell Tech, and update it at least every 30 minutes when the user still is at the place.
-When the user leaves Cornell Tech, the app should set the entry to "departed."
+When the user leaves Cornell Tech, the app should set the entry to be "departed."

 # TODO

-* Do not return id's in the GET occupancy and GET /history APIs.
+* Do not return id's in the GET /occupancy and GET /history APIs.
 * Allow uploading profile images.